 The Washington County Thriving in Place (TiP) Initiative brings county, state and tribal partners in health, social services, and elder care together to implement a responsive TiP Workplan to improve outcomes for elders and others with chronic health issues who chose to remain at home.
-The Maine Health Access Foundation (MeHAF) funded a year-long planning process that resulted in an ambitious plan for thriving in place and has offered to fund up to three years of implantation provided the goals are successfully met.
+The Maine Health Access Foundation (MeHAF) funded a year-long planning process that resulted in an ambitious plan for thriving in place and has offered to fund up to three years of implementation provided the goals are successfully met.
 Read the Washington County TiP Project Summary.
 The initiative is now in the second year of plan implementation.
 Download a copy of the work plan for year 3.

 The Community Caring Collaborative (CCC) is the lead agency providing administrative oversight of the implementation process.
 Partnering with the CCC is Downeast Community Partners, the local CAP agency that provides fiscal management of the grant.

 During the planning year, a team of key partners led meetings that included partners and community stakeholders, focus groups, Community Circles and joint learning opportunities.
 Common concerns across all venues included the need and desire for a central location and person where information and resources could be readily accessible.
 Although some consumers were able to access some services, there were far more barriers and gap to thriving in place in Washington County.
 Other key findings included the need for more in-home support, lack of food security, and transportation challenges.